 As with any job search, you should canvas far and wide.
-Here’s a quick list of some of the most well-known resources, but you’re better off checking our ever-growing list of resources:
+In addition to the All Hands Taiwan job board, here’s a quick list of some of the most well-known non-job board resources, but you’re better off checking our ever-growing list of resources:

 - Non-Teaching Jobs in Taiwan (FB Group) – Large, active group dedicated to helping job seekers and companies with openings connect

 - Working in Taiwan (FB Group) – The largest group that I know of for (foreigner-focused) employment in Taiwan

 - Non-Teaching Jobs in Kaohsiung (FB Group) – Job seeking group focused on Kaohsiung and southern Taiwan

 I’ll try to update this list as I learn of more options.
 In addition to this list, use LinkedIn, Glassdoor, and any other site that appears to have legit listings.
 Connect to recruiters and HR people at companies you want to work for.
 If your home country has a trade office or chamber of commerce in Taiwan, check with them.
 Search regularly for job fairs.